China wants its currency, the yuan, to replace the U.S. dollar as the world's global currency. That would give it more control over its economy.

 How the Yuan Is Becoming a Reserve Currency

-As trade grew, so did the yuan's popularity.
+As international trade grew, so did the yuan's popularity.
 In August 2015, it became the fourth most-used currency in the world.
-It rose from 13th place in just three years.
-It surpassed the Japanese yen, Canadian loonie and the Australian dollar.
-(Source: "Yuan Overtakes Yen as World's Fourth Most Used Payments Currency," Bloomberg, October 6, 2015.)
+It rose from 12th position in just three years.
+It surpassed the Japanese yen, the Canadian dollar, and the Australian dollar.

-Central banks' should increase their foreign exchange reserves of yuan to provide funds for that level of trade.
-That means central banks alone should purchase about $700 billion worth of yuan.
+Central banks should increase their foreign exchange reserves of yuan to provide funds for that level of trade.
+Central banks alone should purchase about $700 billion worth of yuan.
 But banks never purchased all the euros they should have, even when the European Union was the world's largest economy.
-That's because most international transactions are still done in U.S. dollars, even though its trade has dropped.
+Most international transactions are still done in U.S. dollars, even though its trade has dropped.

 The IMF requires China to liberalize its capital markets.
-That means it would allow the yuan to be freely traded on foreign exchange markets.
+It should allow the yuan to be freely traded on foreign exchange markets.
 That allows central banks to hold it as a reserve currency.
 For that to happen, China's central bank must relax the yuan's peg to the dollar.

-On August 14, 2015, the PBOC relaxed the yuan to dollar conversion rate.
-Instead of a fixed exchange rate, it would set the yuan's value to its closing value on the previous day.
-Instead of rising, as many expected, the yuan fell 3 percent over the next two days.
+Instead of a fixed exchange rate, the PBOC would set the yuan's value to its closing value on the previous day.
+Instead of rising, as many expected, the yuan fell 3% over the next two days.

 The Yuan Is Slowly Being Traded in Foreign Markets

 Chinese leaders are beginning to make it easier to trade the yuan in foreign exchange markets.
 To do this risks more open financial and political systems.
 On March 23, 2015, China backed the Renminbi Trading Hub for the Americas.
-(The renminbi is another name for the yuan.)
+The renminbi is the name of China's currency system (yuan is the name of each individual unit of currency).
 That makes it easier for North American companies to conduct yuan transactions in Canadian banks.
 China opened up similar trading hubs in Singapore and London.
-(Source: "Canada Aims to Boost Deals in China Currency," The Wall Street Journal, March 23, 2015.)

 Could China's ambition to make the yuan the world's currency lead to a dollar collapse?
 Probably not.
 Instead, it will be a long, slow process that results in a dollar decline, not a collapse.